rikulo/rikulo-docs/Layouts/Fundamentals/Attributes_of_Layout_and_Profile.md

     foo.profile.width = "20%"; //20% of the total available width
     foo.profile.height = "flex 3"; //see below

-If the profile width (or height) is not specified and its parent's layout width (or height) is specified, then the width (or height) specified in the parent's layout will be used.
-If neither is specified, it will use [View's width (or height)](http://rikulo.org/api/_/rikulo_view/View.html#get:width), if it was assigned a value by the application.
-If it is not assigned either, it is assumed to be `content`.

-Notice that it also means that the width (and height) set in the profile property has the higher priority than [the width (and height) property]((http://rikulo.org/api/_/rikulo_view/View.html#set:width)).

 If the value is a percentage (such as 20%), it means the percentage of the total available space.
 For linear layout, it is the percentage of the parent's inner width (or height) (see also [View's innerWidth](http://rikulo.org/api/_/rikulo_view/View.html#get:innerWidth)).

 If the value is `flex #n`, it means it will take all the remaining space.
 If two or more child views are specified with `flex #n`, the remaining space will be divided based on the number following `flex` (if no number, 1 is assumed).